-Join me in this October scripture study as we look up a Bible verse on trust on each day and how we can learn to lean into the Lord.
+Join me in this October scripture study as we look up a Bible verse on trust each day and how we can learn to lean into the Lord.

 Prayer is tough.